I have a very easy and beautiful breathing technique to share with you called alternate nostril breathing.

 One thing I really love about alternate nostril breathing is that you can feel the effects so quickly.
 Having a bunch of tools in your toolbox to help you release fear, shift your mood and change your perspective within a couple of minutes means you can get back into alignment fast!

 In the video below, I lead you through a guided session of alternate nostril breathing.
 (Below the video I explain how it works.)
-This is a Facebook Live that I hosted in October, and it was so popular that I knew I had to share it here on the blog.
+This is a Facebook Live that I hosted, and it was so popular that I knew I had to share it here on the blog.

 Before you begin the practice of alternate nostril breathing, first take a few yogic breaths in your nose and out your mouth.